Private vs Shared Fishing Charters in Fort Lauderdale

 Drift boat experience: You arrive at the dock, buy a ticket, grab a spot on the rail.
 The boat runs to a reef or structure site.
 Passengers drop rigs to the bottom and bottom fish.
 The mates move quickly through the crowd helping with tangles and fish.
 You keep what you catch; cleaning is available at the dock for a fee.

 Private charter experience: You meet the captain at the slip.
 He runs the plan by you, asks about experience level and any preferences.
 The boat heads out with just your group.
-The captain adapts based on what’s biting.he might switch from reef to offshore trolling if he spots birds working, or move to a different reef if the bite is slow.
+The captain adapts based on what’s biting.
+He might switch from reef to offshore trolling if he spots birds working, or move to a different reef if the bite is slow.
 You have full access to the captain for questions throughout the trip.

 Example Scenarios